 As Peregrinoes on this Camino we learnt a few valuable lessons: the road can be hard, we must never look past the beauty of it.
 We must see the trees for the woods, individuals don’t make up the masses.
 We must appreciate the unexpected surprises.
 Pain can be caused by the smallest hurt and leave the deepest scars.
 We must be careful of our criticism.
 Acceptance can be enough.
 Sing, dance and choose happiness, it’s free to those who grab it.
 Life is short, don’t live an unfulfilled one.
 Choose a glass half full.
 You’ll only regret the things you didn’t do!
 Years are just a number, we’re never too old to do anything we put our minds too.
 I wish I’d known that when I was young.
 It is never too late to start again, to change, to renew or to make amends.
 Be translucent as glass if you have nothing to hide.
 Never compromise on self-respect and treat others with a soft heart and a gentle hand.

 You have listened to your inner voice, you’re fortunate to be so wise.
 You’re a fighter with a spirit to match, don’t be too harsh on those who don’t get it.
 Let your courage and determination be your strength.

 Forgive yourself.
 Let bygones be bygones.
 Baggage weighs us down.
 Put it down on the side of the road.
 Let your heart be your guide.
-Be kind, gentle and patient especially with the people we love, we tend to judge them too harshly.
+Be kind, gentle and patient especially with the people you love, we tend to judge them too harshly.
 Forgiveness frees us!
 Walk away from people who can’t forgive, their bitterness is their all-consuming cancer.

 It’s almost time for me to get up.
 Thank you for spending an early morning in Santiago with me, we saw the sun rise over the Cathedral as we made our way for our last coffee, banana and croissant.
 Early bird catches the worm and we were almost first in the queue to receive our certificates, we did it Lise, can you imagine that?